DS-Roya/portfolio_Roya_Sadeghimehr/README.md

 Storage Optimization
 - Technical Contribution: Played as a Technical Member, focusing on the Gas Consumption and Gas Price Prediction challenges, where I contributed to both strategy formulation and technical execution.

+## Awards
+**Finalist team, ”Redesign Your Food Business” hackathon organized by the Hackathon Masters**